-The research supports establishing a hazard management procedure to improve safety when hauling branchlines during pelagic longline fishing operations (see 5 below).
-This is particularly important where fixed weight branchline configurations are employed.
+This research supports establishing a hazard management procedure to improve safety when hauling branch lines during pelagic longline fishing operations (see section 5 below).

-4. IDENTIFYING THE HAZARD
+3. IDENTIFYING THE HAZARD

 In any industrial setting there are workplace hazards.
 There is a range of workplace hazards on fishing vessels.
 Flyback events are a potential hazard that may occur when hauling catch during pelagic longline fishing operations.